 March 2020 The new album, "Between Two Worlds", comes out on 2nd March.
 It's a collection of solo guitar instrumental pieces.
 The tracks are all from the late nineties or early noughties, some came out at the time on obscure, no longer available albums, and some never saw the light of day at all.
 I was actually going to release a collection of all new pieces this year, but having heard these tracks once again I just had to release them into the world.
 The new stuff can wait until 2021!
 And there's enough material for a song album too.

-January 2020 I'm mixing and mastering the next album, due for release spring 2020.
+January 2020 I'm mixing and mastering the next album, due for release March 2, 2020.
 Sounding good so far!
 It's another collection of solo guitar instrumental compositions.

 March 2019 I’ve been threatening to put together a collection of my solo acoustic guitar pieces for some time, and the time has come.
 I’ve always written instrumental music, and a few pieces have been used for film, TV, advertising, and general AV library purposes, but not much of it has otherwise seen the light of day.
 What has spurred me on is the massive interest in acoustic guitar instrumental music on digital media.
 Especially Spotify.
 This collection, “The Quiet Hour”, is available now on Bandcamp, as a full album, and as individual tracks.
 You can listen there for free, or purchase downloads.

 There will also be a CDR version available at gigs, or through the post.